giantswarm/docs/src/content/reference/gsctl/create-kubeconfig.md

   config file.
 Credentials will be included.
 The file will contain only one user, one cluster, and one context.
 When this option is used, the default kubectl config file is not altered.
+- `--tenant-internal`: This option sets whether an internal endpoint should be used to access Kubernetes API.
 - `--force`: Always overwrite existing files without prompt when using `--self-contained`.
 - `--context`: Allows to set the context name to be used in the config file.
   Defaults to `giantswarm-` plus the cluster ID.
 This name is used with the